-OK we know that people from Hawaii love Las Vegas buffets because they’re cheap, you can eat a lot, and for the most part, they’re good.
+Here are some of our most favorite Las Vegas restaurants.
+We know people from Hawaii love Las Vegas buffets because they’re cheap, you can eat a lot, and for the most part, they’re good.
 Mostly, people from Hawaii eat either in Downtown or on the Strip.
-But sometimes they venture beyond the Strip and Downtown and sample the many fine eating establishments that can be found along famous Spring Mountain Road.
-The better ones on Spring Mountain Road mirror many Asian-oriented restaurants that can be found back home in Hawaii.
-Probably, they’re a little bit cheaper and possibly, a little bit different taste-wise, but nonetheless, still very good.
+But sometimes they venture beyond the Strip and Downtown and sample the many fine eating establishments along Spring Mountain Road.
+The better ones on Spring Mountain Road mirror many Asian-oriented restaurants back home in Hawaii.
+Here, you can find some of our favorite Las Vegas restaurants.

 An added nice feature of the restaurant is Raku’s bathroom, which features a built-in aquarium and a unique waterfall-like faucet.
 In our opinion, Raku has the nicest restaurant bathroom we’ve ever seen.
-And if you’re in need of some omiyage, you can purchase Raku’s very own brand of shoyu, which they also make from scratch and is among the best we’ve ever tasted.
-They also package it in a very nice gift bag; so it’ll make a very nice omiyage for some of your more cherished friends and relatives.
+And if you’re in need of some omiyage, you can purchase Raku’s very own brand of shoyu.
+They make from scratch and is among the best we’ve tasted.
+They also package it in a very nice gift bag.
+So it’ll make a very nice omiyage for some of your more cherished friends and relatives.

-As all with most good things in life, it’s not that cheap.
-But it’s really good.
+As all with most good things in life, dining at Raku and Sweets Raku are not that cheap.
+But they’re really good.
 Ask Dean if you’re still not sure.